slashme/parliamentdiagram/README.md

 ## Dependencies

 * Requires the parliamentarch and flask Python modules.
 Install them with `pip install parliamentarch flask`.
-* Python version 3.12 or later is required (due to the parliamentarch module).
+* Python version 3.11 or later is required.

 ## Usage